Our People - Matthew Livesey

 Postcard home from Matthew Livesey, 1915

-Matthew Livesey was born on March 19th 1889 at 2 Charnley Fold, School Lane, Bamber Bridge.
+Matthew Livesey was born on March 19th 1889 at 2 Charnley Fold, Bamber Bridge.
 Like the rest of his family he was a cotton worker at Orr's Mill.
-A keen amateur footballer he was a member of Higher Walton Albion's team that won the 1911-12 Preston and District league.
+A keen amateur footballer, he was a member of Higher Walton Albion's team that won the 1911-12 Preston and District league.

 At the outbreak of the war he enlisted in the King's Own Royal Lancaster Regiment, serving in the 7th battalion with men mainly from Barrow in Furness.
 He was killed on 1st July 1916 as his battalion marched to the Battle of the Somme.
-After the war, one of comrades visited his family to explain how Matthew had met his death.
-He was killed in an accident as he stopped by the roadside.
-The ammunition he was carrying accidentally exploded.
+After the war, one of his comrades visited his family to explain how Matthew met his death.
+As he stopped by the roadside, the ammunition he was carrying accidentally exploded.
 He was killed instantly.

 In March 1921 Matthew's remains were located.
 He had been buried where he had fallen.
-His body was exhumed and was buried at Blighty Valley Cemetery, three miles from the town of Albert.
-In June 1921 Lizzie returned to France, this time with her father and little sister Hilda, to lay her plastic wreath on her brother's grave.
+His body was exhumed and buried at Blighty Valley Cemetery, three miles from the town of Albert.
+In June 1921 Lizzie returned to France with her father and little sister Hilda, to lay her plastic wreath on her brother's grave.

-Lizzie lived to the age of 85, dying in June 1976.
-She was buried on 1st July, the sixtieth anniversary of the death of her brother.
+Lizzie died in June 1976, aged 85.
+She was buried on 1st July, the sixtieth anniversary of her brother’s death.

 Matthew was awarded the 1914-15 Star, British War Medal and Victory Medal.
 His name also appears on the Brownedge St. Mary's R.C.
 War Memorial in Bamber Bridge and also a memorial on a family plot within the nearby churchyard.